 Defective Alternator Diode: One of the functions of your cars alternator is to power some of your electrical systems and recharge your battery.
 When your alternator has a bad or malfunctioning diode it can cause the circuits to continue charging even when the engine is turned off.
 The next morning you will find yourself with a dead battery and a car that refuses to start.

 Old Car Battery: If your battery is aging there is a good chance that it will no longer continue to hold a full charge.
 One of the most common warning signs of an aging battery is when your car starts intermittently.
 It is recommended that you replace your car battery every 4 to 5 years.
 If you are having problems with your car starting and your battery is old consider replacing the battery as soon as possible to avoid further issues.

 Towing & Roadside Assistance in Addison, Balch Springs, Carrollton, Cedar Hill, Cockrell Hill, Combine, Coppell, DeSoto, Farmers Branch, Ferris, Garland, Glenn Heights, Grapevine, Highland Park, Hutchins, Lancaster, Lewisville, Ovilla, Richardson, Rowlett, Sachse, Seagoville, Sunnyvale, University Park, Wilmer, Wylie, Duncanville, Grand Prairie, Arlington, Irving, Mesquite & Greater Dallas, Texas

 A battery that won’t hold a charge is frustrating to say the least.
 Finding yourself with a vehicle that won’t start or ending up stuck on the side of the road is even more frustrating.
-Contact the knowledgeable experts at Citywide Towing for professional roadside assistance or emergency towing services.
+Contact the knowledgeable experts at Citywide Towing Service for professional roadside assistance or emergency towing services.